awsdocs/amazon-ecr-user-guide/doc_source/registry-permissions-examples.md

 The following examples show registry permissions policy statements that you could use to control the permissions that users have to your Amazon ECR registry\.

+**Note**
+In each example, if the `ecr:CreateRepository` action is removed from your registry permission statement, replication can still occur\.
+However, for successful replication, you need to create repositories with the same name within your account\.

 ## Example: Allow the root user of a source account to replicate all repositories<a name="registry-permissions-examples-all"></a>

 ```